-Li Deyang's paper holds a particular fascination because of both the relative earliness of its primary source-an inscription dated 1395-and the glimpse it gives of a form of Song Buddhism remarkably like that of Fujian in general and Minxi in particular2.
-The inscription tells the story of a Buddhist monk of the early Song who apparently predicted the rise to power of the Zhao family and came to be called a "living Buddha" (Shengfo) after his "younger brother in the Dharma of Nan-an"-later known as Dingguang gufo - sent him a fan, and he selected it from among many similar fans when it was presented to him.
+Li Deyang's paper holds a particular fascination because of both the relative earliness of its primary source-an inscription dated 1395-and the glimpse it gives of a form of Song Buddhism remarkably like that of Fujian in general and Minxi in particular.
+The inscription tells the story of a Buddhist monk of the

+1 The article first appeared in The Proceedings of the International Conference on Hakkaology, ed.
+Hsieh Jiann and Chang Chak Yan (Chinese University of Hong Kong, Overseas Chinese Archives, 1994), 311 - 343. early Song who apparently predicted the rise to power of the Zhao family and came to be called a (living Buddha) (Shengfo) after his (vounger brother in the Dharma of Nan - an) - later known as Dingguang gufo - sent him a fan, and he selected it from among many similar fans when it was presented to him.
 His career after death was also reminiscent of that of the Minxi Gufo: his body was lacquered; he was prayed to for rain, an end to epidemics, and protection from bandits; he was given a string of titles by successive Southern Song emperors; and his temple became the focus of a major regional pilgrimage.
-As with Gufo, the date of Shengfo's annual festival is the anniversary of his death, the sixth day of the first month in Gufo's case, the sixth day of the sixth month in Shengfo's.
-But 6/6 is also a date of far more general significance in the Hakka area, linked in particular to the worship of Pangu (see the article on Aizi in the Meizhou volume): Shengfo is thus a typical example of Hakka religiosity, with roots both in local, pre-Han culture and in the Song penchant for transformation of Buddhist and Taoist masters into local gods.
+As with Gufo, the date of Shengfo's annual festival is the anniversary of his death. the sixth day of the first month in Gufo's case, the sixth day of the sixth month in Shengfo's.
+But 6/6 is also a date of far more general significance in the Hakka area, linked in particular to the worship of Pangu (see the article on Aizi in the Meizhou volume).
+Shengfo is thus a typical example of Hakka religiosity. with roots both in local, pre-Han culture and in the Song penchant for transformation of Buddhist and Taoist masters into local gods.